G-Research/.github/profile/README.md

 * **[OpenInfra (Open Infrastructure Foundation)](https://openinfra.dev/):** A non-profit organization that brings together developers, operators, and organizations to build open source infrastructure software.

+Discover more of our work in our [Projects Portfolio](https://g-research.github.io/)!

 ## 💙 Join our community

 We believe in the power of open-source and actively engage with the community through: